Greenwood Presbyterian Church

 Greenwood Presbyterian Church, now known as the Good Shepherd Presbyterian Church, is a historic church at 103 W. Denver Street in Greenwood, Arkansas.
-The congregation was organized in 1853, and this vernacular Gothic Revival building was built in 1922 as its second sanctuary.
-It has a roughly rectangular shape, with stuccoed walls and a hip roof that is pierced on each side by a large clapboarded gable.
+The congregation was organized in 1853, and this vernacular Gothic Revival building, constructed in 1922, served as its second sanctuary.
+It has a roughly rectangular shape, with stuccoed walls and a hip roof, that is pierced on each side by a large clapboarded gable.
 Adjacent to the building is a free-standing open belltower, which features a Christian fish element in its upper portion.
 It is topped by a small gabled roof with a pointed spire at the center.

 The building was listed on the National Register of Historic Places in 2008.